Vyral/anne-stewart-blog/_posts/2018-07-11-the-benefits-of-paying-in-cash.md

 When you have that proof of cash, it gives you the ability to negotiate a little bit more.
 For the seller, not having to deal with a lender, appraiser, etc., is a big advantage.

-**Another great thing about buying in cash is that you can buy quickly.** If you want to get a great offer accepted, let the seller know that you’ll cash them out quick.
+**Another great thing about buying in cash is that you can buy quickly.** If you want to get a great offer accepted, let the seller know that you’ll cash them out fast.

 If you’re from out of the country, it’s important that you know what your requirements are from your bank and how fast you can get the money in the country.
 We’ve seen certain foreign banks put restrictions on the amount of money that you can take out at a time.